-In the UK, healthy young people aged 12 to 15 are currently offered a single dose of the Pfizer-BioNTech vaccine while those aged 16 to 17 can now receive two doses of the Pfizer-BioNTech vaccinelt is also recommended that children aged 12 to 15 years old with specific underlying health problems (such as Down's syndrome, severe neurodisability or immunosuppression), who are at particular risk of serious COVID-19, should be offered two doses of Pfizer-BioNTech vaccine, given 8 weeks apart, as should children in this age group who live with a person with impaired immunity.
+On 15th November 2021, the JCVI recommended that healthy young people aged 16 to 17 years should be offered a second dose of Pfizer-BioNTech vaccine, to be given 12 weeks or more after the first.
+On 29th November 2021, this was revised to also include 12 to 15 year olds.
+This is in addition to existing recommendations that those with specific underlying health problems (such as Down's syndrome, cerebral palsy or some conditions causing susceptibility to infections), who are at particular risk of serious COVID-19, are advised to have two doses of Pfizer-BioNTech vaccine, given 8 to 12 weeks apart, as are those living with a person with impaired immunity.
+Those with a weakened immune system may be offered a third dose.

 There is very close surveillance of all vaccines to identify any rare, serious unwanted effects.
-The mRNA vaccines, Pfizer-BioNTech and Moderna, have now been given to many millions of people across the world.
-They are routinely given to young people under 18 years old in several countries, including the USA.
+The Pfizer-BioNTech vaccine has now been given to many millions of people across the world.
+It is routinely given to young people under 18 years old in several countries, including the USA.
 Some very rare, but serious, side effects have been recorded, including myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the membrane around the heart).
-This has been observed more often after the second dose of mRNA vaccine, especially in young men (12-17 years).
+These have been observed more often after the second dose, especially in young men (12 to 17 years).
 In the USA, in males aged 12-17 years, myocarditis was reported in 9.8 per million first doses given, and in 67 per million second doses.
+In the USA, the two doses are usually given 3 weeks apart.
+There is now some evidence that in countries with a longer interval between the two doses there is a lower incidence of myocarditis after the second dose.